HarobMikonam/NeuraEnergyProject/README.md

 Version 1.10.0
 Routes were updated, and overall project cleanup was done to simplify things.
 Fixed issues with models.py after re-generating from the database (PowerShell encoding issue)

+Veresion 1.11.0
+Configurtional change, removed a package that came bundled with the template and had issues.